-Gallbladder pain
+Gallbladder symptoms

 Abdominal pain is one of the commonest symptoms that gastroenterologists encounter both in outpatients and inpatients.
 This can sometimes provide a major diagnostic challenge, particularly in patients who are unable to give a good history.
 However, a good history, thorough examination and a basic understanding of typical patterns and clinical presentations of common diseases should help in making a diagnosis in most cases.